Legal Document

 | Data portability (user-initiated) | Partial — JSON export available to guild admins |

 All identifiers are cryptographically hashed before storage using HMAC-SHA-256.
-The platform salt used in hashing is stored only in the bot's runtime environment and is never written to any database or log.
+The secret salt used in hashing is held only within Gait's own server-side services — never exposed to third parties or client-side code, and never written to any database or log.

 API authentication uses bcrypt-hashed API keys.
 Raw keys are displayed only once at creation.
 All inter-service communication occurs within an isolated Docker network.
 Database ports are not exposed to the public internet.